jcn363/MintMind/cli/src/services/README.md

                                 → Path Normalizer
 ```

 Services run as separate processes and communicate bidirectionally with the parent TypeScript process using line-based message exchange over stdin/stdout.
-All messages are base64-encoded for compatibility with VS Code's IPC system.
+All messages are base64-encoded for compatibility with MintMind's IPC system.

 ## Quick Start